tonyroumi/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](https://github.com/tonyroumi/cse15l-lab-reports/blob/23fe98c1783a3a063df0547a3dde38bccc4cc8d4/Week%201/Screen%20Shot%202022-04-10%20at%207.39.01%20PM.png)

-## Step 4 - _Moving Files with `scp`_
+## Step 4 - _Moving Files with scp_
 Another way to copy a file from your computer onto a remote server is with the command `scp`. <br>
 Create any file on your computer with the extension .java.
 Make sure the file will compile. <br>

->NOTE: If you do not have java, skip this step.
+>NOTE: If you do not have java, don't worry about this step.
+You should still make the file.

-Then from the terminal in the same directory as the newly made file, input this command:
+Then from the terminal in the same directory as the newly made file, input this command: <br>
 `scp FILE.java cs15lsp22XX@ieng6.ucsd.edu:~/`<br>
 You will be prompted for a password, input your password and press enter.